seahow-uk/aws-admin-scripts/README.md

 **Optional parameters:**

     --p <password>
-        VNC password will be set to today's date (in this format: yyyymmdd) unless you specify your own with --p
+        VNC password will be set to AWS@todaysdate (in this format: AWS@yyyymmdd) unless you specify your own for instance, were I to not supply a password and run the script on Nov 26, 2022 it would set the VNC login password to "AWS@20221126".
+This is obviously insecure and meant for labs only

     --r <runasuser>
         VNC will run as root unless you tell it a different user to run as